jun76/raggify/README.md

 <img alt="Image" src="https://github.com/user-attachments/assets/ae21fe3a-0dff-4538-8e63-d92ebdbaa682" />

-Raggify is a Python library for building multimodal retrieval-augmented generation systems that run locally or as a service.
+**Raggify** is a Python library for building multimodal retrieval-augmented generation systems that run locally or as a service.
 It bundles ingest pipelines for files, web pages, and URL lists, normalizes metadata, and persists fingerprints to avoid redundant upserts.
-Out of the box it prepares embeddings across text, image, and audio modalities and orchestrates vector stores through llama-index.
+Out of the box it prepares **embeddings across text, image, and audio modalities and orchestrates vector stores through llama-index**.

+## 🔎Overview

 A Typer CLI and REST client simplify ingestion and querying flows, while the FastAPI server exposes production-ready endpoints for applications.
 Async helpers keep pipelines responsive, and configuration dataclasses make it easy to tune providers, hardware targets, and rerankers for your deployment.

-## 🔎Overview

 ## 💻How to Install